Wandalen/wArraySorted/README.md

 # module::ArraySorted [![status](https://github.com/Wandalen/wArraySorted/workflows/publish/badge.svg)](https://github.com/Wandalen/wArraySorted/actions?query=workflow%3Apublish) [![experimental](https://img.shields.io/badge/stability-experimental-orange.svg)](https://github.com/emersion/stability-badges#experimental)

-Collection of routines to operate effectively sorted arrays.
+Collection of cross-platform routines to operate effectively sorted arrays.
 For that ArraySorted provides customizable quicksort algorithm and a dozen functions to optimally find/add/remove single/multiple elements into a sorted array, add/remove sorted array to/from another sorted array.
 Use it to increase the performance of your algorithms.

 ### Try out from the repository
 ```